jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 (The frequency ratio of a unison is 1:1---the pitches vibrate at the same rate.
 The frequency ratio of an octave is 2:1---one pitch vibrates twice as fast as the other.
 A perfect fifth is 3:2, and a perfect forth is 4:3.)
+These integer intervals are more consonant to our ears.
+The remaining intervals get mathematically more complex, and more "dissonant" to the ear.
+The "tritone" (6 semitones) interval has a pitch frequency ratio of the square root of 2, which is a much more complex sound wave, requiring more attention and brain processing.
+The tritone is widely heard as dissonant.

 The quality of the remaining intervals are either "major" or "minor", which is determined by how many "semitones" they contain.
+Some scientists argue that the more out of phase

 A "semitone" is the smallest interval in most Western music.
 It's the difference between two notes on a guitar string on either side of one fret.